ciropinto1982/Spectral-fitting-with-SPEX/SPEX-tutorial-RGS-nova/README.md

-# SPEX tutorial to fit complex and line-rich RGS spectra of novae and supersoft sources
+# SPEX tutorial to fit complex, line-rich, RGS spectra of novae & SS sources

 0) Download SPEX from link below.
 You’ll need XQUARTZ or X11 for plotting windows.